-- Government - Legislature

 The New Jersey state government operates on a fiscal year which commences on July 1 and ends on June 30 of the following calendar year.
 The governor submits a proposed budget to the legislature in February, giving an overview of the budget in a an address to a joint session, along with submitting a much more detailed document itemizing specific appropriations for each department and agency.
 The governor's budget is developed after a series of internal meetings and exchanges conducted over the preceding months by the Department of the Treasury and its Office of Management and Budget with each department and agency to evaluate their requests prior to the governor's consideration.

-Shortly before the start of the fiscal year beginning on July 1, 2016, Governor Christie signed the annual appropriations act authorizing $33.8 billion in state expenditures, a 3.1% increase over the fiscal 2015 adjusted appropriation.
 Over 70% of state appropriations are redirected from the state government in the form of state aid to local governments, school districts or in other grants for services to the public.
-State government operations are funded at $3.5 billion, some 10.3% of total spending.
+State government operations represent only about 10% of total spending.

 Following the governor's release of the proposed budget, the budget and appropriations legislative committees then take several weeks holding public hearings in which department heads, local officials and members of the public are able to testify supporting or opposing specific items or requesting revisions.
 The committee then drafts its proposed recommendations with revision to the governor's proposal, in the form of legislation known as the annual appropriations act, for a vote by the General Assembly; if the act is passed by the Assembly, it proceeds to the Senate for consideration.
 Upon passage by the Senate, the governor may sign the legislation, or "line item" specific appropriations by either vetoing them entirely; reducing them in amount; or revising or deleting language restricting or specifying the use of the funds.
 The governor is required to certify that the budget as enacted is balanced in that projected revenues are sufficient to meet spending authorized in the act.